gleitz/mahjong/README.md

 Example
 -------

-For an example of the mahjong AI visit [http://gleitzman.com/apps/mahjong/game](http://gleitzman.com/apps/mahjong/game).
+For an example of the mahjong application and AI visit [http://gleitzman.com/apps/mahjong](http://gleitzman.com/apps/mahjong).

 Usage
 -----